Application Process, Requirements, and Disqualifiers for Police Officer and Cadet:

 Examples of Duties

---Patrol the city in car, motorcycle, all-terrain vehicle, bicycle and any other means of transportation and on foot; answer calls for the protection of life and property, and the enforcement of City, County, and State laws; may conduct both preliminary and follow-up investigations of reported criminal activity, deaths, and vehicle traffic accidents.
+--Patrols the city in car, motorcycle, all-terrain vehicle, bicycle and any other means of transportation and on foot; answers calls for the protection of life and property, and the enforcement of City, County, and State laws; may conduct both preliminary and follow-up investigations of reported criminal activity, deaths, and vehicle traffic accidents.

---Respond to any emergency, utilizing exceptional physical abilities which include but are not limited to high speed driving, pursuing criminals while on foot, carrying injured persons, climbing fences and walls, overcoming physical resistance of uncooperative violent suspects, and directing traffic at emergency scenes, fires, and special events.
+--Responds to any emergency, utilizing exceptional physical abilities which include but are not limited to high-speed driving, pursuing criminals while on foot, carrying injured persons, climbing fences and walls, overcoming physical resistance of uncooperative violent suspects, and directing traffic at emergency scenes, fires, and special events.
 Most of these requirements occur outside and may be in inclement weather.

---Make arrests as necessary; interview victims, complainants, and witnesses; interrogate suspects; gather and preserve evidence; testify and present evidence in court.
+--Makes arrests as necessary; interview victims, complainants, and witnesses; interrogate suspects; gathers and preserves evidence; testifies and presents evidence in court.

---Contact and cooperate with other law enforcement agencies in matters relating to the investigation of crimes and the apprehension of offenders.
+--Contacts and cooperates with other law enforcement agencies in matters relating to the investigation of crimes and the apprehension of offenders.

---While on patrol, stop drivers who are operating vehicles in violation of laws; warn drivers against unlawful practices, issue citations and make arrests as necessary.
-Check buildings for physical security.
-Receive, search, book, fingerprint, and transport prisoners.
+--While on patrol, stops drivers who are operating vehicles in violation of laws; warns drivers against unlawful practices, issues citations and makes arrests as necessary.
+Checks buildings for physical security.
+Receives, searches, books, fingerprints, and transports prisoners.

---Maintain contact with citizens regarding potential law enforcement problems and preserve good relationships with the general public.
+--Maintains contact with citizens regarding potential law enforcement problems and preserves good relationships with the general public.

 Experience and Training